infracost/infracost-azure-devops/examples/multi-project/README.md

 ```
 [//]: <> (END EXAMPLE)

-## Using Azure DevOps Pipeline matrix strategy
+## Using Azure Pipelines matrix strategy

-This example shows how to run Infracost Azure DevOps tasks with multiple Terraform projects using the Azure DevOps Pipeline matrix strategy.
+This example shows how to run Infracost Azure Pipelines tasks with multiple Terraform projects using the Azure Pipelines matrix strategy.
 The first job uses a matrix strategy to generate multiple Infracost output JSON files and upload them as artifacts.
 The second job downloads these JSON files, combines them using `infracost output`, and posts a comment.

 [//]: <> (BEGIN EXAMPLE)
 ```yml